lionhairdino/saekpen.nvim/Readme.md

 ### Vim.kr
 I'm new to Lua, and I'm developing a Neovim plugin for the first time, so I'm a bit clumsy.
 I've been getting answers to most of my stumbling blocks from people on Vim.kr.
 If you're interested in Vim and Neovim, you can visit the [Vim.kr](http://vim.kr/) and [Vim.kr (Korean Vim User Group)](https://discord.gg/TwaYqgtQYf) discord servers.

+@WieeRd contributed the idea of warning based on discord character limit.\
+@gwangyi contributed the idea of storing data as comments in documents.